chihyanghsu0805/computer-science/system_design/checksum.md

 # Checksum

-Data fetched may arrive corrupted.
+Data fetched may arrive corrupted

-Calculate a checksum with a hash function (MD5, SHA-1, ...).
+Calculate a checksum with a hash function (MD5, SHA-1, ...)

 Data -> Hash -> Checksum -> Match?